alexwlchan/alexwlchan.net/src/_drafts/graph-generative-art.md

   </a>
 </div>

+I think these are pretty fun and varied: I'm surprised by how much variation I got from a single idea.
 In this post, I'm going to explain my ideas and thinking, and share the code I used to make them.

 [late_prom]: https://www.theguardian.com/music/2022/aug/13/bbc-proms-30-32-tredegar-band-review-hms-pinafore-opera-holland-park-ohp-poulenc-double-bill-glyndebourne